WISE Indiana (Wellbeing Informed by Science and Evidence in Indiana)

 Indiana Community Connect (ICC) is a web-based referral platform housed within Indiana 2-1-1 designed to help community organizations refer clients to needed services and help residents find social services.
 WISE Indiana was asked to participate in the pilot program and provide recommendations for statewide community based organization engagement due to our expertise in community engagement through the numerous community engagement programs that Indiana CTSI has developed and participates in.

-WISE Indiana assisted Indiana FSSA’s Division of Mental Health and Addiction (DMHA) to help DMHA simplify and synthesize the data collection process.
-This will help reduce administrative burden for providers and increase capacity for client care.
-Additionally, it is a crucial first step in assisting DMHA to create a data strategy that will drive the initiative for all mental health and Substance Use Disorder treatment providers in the state to be data-driven in their practices.
+WISE Indiana assisted DMHA to help simplify and synthesize the data collection process.
+The goal was to reduce administrative burden for providers and increase capacity for client care.
+Additionally, it was a crucial first step in assisting DMHA to create a data strategy that will drive the initiative for all mental health and Substance Use Disorder treatment providers in the state to be data-driven in their practices.

-As part of FSSA’s long-term services and supports reform project, WISE Indiana has assisted with implementing and analyzing responses to the Home and Community-Based Services (HCBS) Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey.
+As part of FSSA’s long-term services and supports reform project, WISE Indiana assisted with implementing and analyzing responses to the Home and Community-Based Services (HCBS) Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey.
 Responses from consumers, especially those in under-represented populations, will inform the program’s design.

 WISE Indiana Leadership

-Sarah Wiehe, MD, MPH | Amy Lewis Gilbert, JD, MPH |
+Sarah Wiehe, MD, MPH | Kathryn Box, JD |

-Co-Director, Indiana Clinical & Translational Sciences Institute (CTSI) | Chief Science Officer, Indiana Family and Social Services Administration (FSSA) |
+Co-Director, Indiana Clinical & Translational Sciences Institute (CTSI) | Director of Strategic Initiatives, Indiana Family and Social Services Administration (FSSA) |

 WISE Indiana Core Team

-Emily Hardwick, MPH, CCRP, PMP | Amber Osterholt, PhD |
+Deidre Gray | Emily Hardwick, MPH, CCRP, PMP |

 Program Management Assistant Indiana Clinical and Translational Sciences Institute |